 Find an insurance agent

 Whether you use the sites mentioned above for a quote or you decide to look elsewhere, one this is certain: You’ve got to get more than one quote.
 Find an insurance agent, preferably one who can give you quotes from multiple providers.
-Disability Insurance Services is a good starting point to find a broker.
+Policy Genius and Disability Insurance Services are good starting points to find a broker.
 Another route is to get a recommendation from a fee-only financial adviser through Garrett Financial Planning Network.
 Or you can always call an insurer and ask for a local broker.

 Buy at 60% of your current pay

 Get a disability policy that begins making payments three or six months after you are disabled and continues until age 65.
 Buy coverage that’s equal to 60% of your current pay before taxes because that will approximate what you’re taking home after taxes.